Division in Haskell

 0, and the divisor is not zero.

-modreturns the difference of the absolute values of the divisor and the dividend, following the sign of the divisor, if either the divisor or the dividend is negative.
+modreturns the difference of the absolute values of the dividend and the divisor, following the sign of the divisor, if either the dividend or the divisor is negative, and if the absolute of the dividend is less than the absolute value of the divisor.